How To Get Mortgage & Buy A House When Self-Employed

 The mortgage application process can seem intimidating for the average prospective home buyer, but even more so if you are self-employed.
 Fortunately, some financial institutions have programs that solve the mortgage mystery for those who work for themselves.
-Let’s take a look at some of the challenges for the self-employed and how to overcome them.
+Let’s take a look at some of the challenges for self-employed individuals to qualify for a mortgage and how to overcome them.

 One of the main obstacles for a self-employed individual seeking a mortgage loan is qualifying income.

-“We find that business owners often write off as many business expenses as possible,” said Patricia Wendell, Senior Vice President, Residential Operations and Credit Manager for Seacoast Bank.
+“We find that business owners often write off as many business expenses as possible,” said Patricia Wendell, Senior Vice President, Mortgage Banking Operations Manager for Seacoast Bank.
 “The idea is to lower your taxable income, but that can leave a potential borrower with too little qualifying income when applying for a mortgage loan.”

 Bank Statement Method